Alev I. Yildirim, PhD

 Publications:

 What's Your Bank's Fintech Score?
-Technology Integrating Banking into the Broker Intermediation Model with Linda Allen (Baruch College), Yu Shan (Syracuse University) and Yi Tang (Fordham University) (forthcoming, Journal of Financial Services Research, 2025)
+Technology Integrating Banking into the Broker Intermediation Model with Linda Allen (Baruch College), Yu Shan (Syracuse University) and Yi Tang (Fordham University) (Journal of Financial Services Research, 2025)

 Abstract: